 The volume of non-traditional exports

-grew 15.7% in August 2018 compared to the same month a year earlier, thus marking 22 months of continuous growth, National Institute of Statistics and Informatics (INEI) informed Thursday.
+increased 14.3% in October 2018, compared to the same month last year, thus marking 24 months of continuous growth, National Institute of Statistics and Informatics (INEI) has informed.

-According to INEI's Technical Report on Evolution of Exports and Imports, this month's highlight was the farming sector, which posted a 17.8% rise driven by higher sales of avocados (76.1%), blueberries
+According to INEI's Technical Report on Evolution of Exports and Imports, this outcome was underpinned by greater exports from the farming sector (+30%).

 Likewise, it was boosted by higher sales of blueberries

 (+53.1%), grapes (+110.5%), asparagus (+1.8%), as well as ground, crushed, and sliced paprika (+190.4%).

 registered greater transactions of giant squid and cuttlefish (+48.8%), as well as mollusks (+8%).

 On the other hand, the volume of total exports expanded 6.7% between January and October this year over the same period in 2017.